Kehlsoo/javascript-project/README.md

+This is a project for CIS 343 to introduce javascript.

 # Welcome to OoGlE

 Yes, that's right!
 You now work for the esteemed and luxurious company, OoGlE.
 Creators of such products like O-mail, OoGlE Thrive, and that one program that watches you sleep!